 The bread has a healthy amount of Kalamata olives and is spiced with dried herbs that grow naturally in the region.
-We’re using basil, thyme, oregano and rosemary.
+We’re using basil, thyme, oregano, and rosemary.

-Higher hydration then before
+Higher hydration than before

 A breads hydration is the ratio of the total water in regards to the total flour in a percentage